-Judge Rejects Roy Moore's Move Seeking To Delay Certification Of Senate Vote
+Roy Moore's Defeat By Doug Jones In Senate Race Is Certified By Alabama Board

 Merrill spoke about the complaint with Jeremy Hobson of NPR's Here & Now on Thursday.
 When asked whether the certification might be in jeopardy, Merrill answered, "Not that I'm aware of, unless there's some kind of court injunction that's issued between now and the time that certification will occur, which is 1 p.m.
 Central Time, this afternoon."

-Moore, a controversial former judge, lost to Democrat Doug Jones on Dec.
-12, in a race that was marked by numerous allegations that Moore was guilty of having sexual contact or inappropriate relationships with teenage girls when he was in his 30s.
-The special election was held to replace Jeff Sessions, who left the Senate to serve as President Trump's attorney general.

-As for reports of voter fraud like that alleged by Moore, Merrill said that while around 40 cases remain active, "the four most serious charges that we've received have all been vetted and all been cleared" by his office.
+As for reports of voter fraud like those alleged by Moore, Merrill said that while around 40 cases remain active, "the four most serious charges that we've received have all been vetted and all been cleared" by his office.

 Citing a case that he said was "very concerning to a lot of people," Merrill described reports of a town with 2,200 residents — and where more than 5,000 votes were recorded.
-That supposedly happened south of Birmingham, in a town called Bordalama.
+That supposedly happened south of Birmingham in a town called Bordalama.

 "That is very, very frightening to think that that occurred," Merrill said, "except when you realize that there is no town or community in the state of Alabama called Bordalama.
 So, that was all fictitious.
 It was made up; it was just a lie that started on the Internet."